mgberrysd/code-quiz/README.md

 ## Credits

-The JS for the password generator was created by Michael Berry.
+The JS and html for the code quiz was created by Michael Berry.
+The CSS was partially taken and modified from the CSS provided for the previous password generator project.